codahale/lockstitch/design.md

 To generate any output during an operation, the protocol first finalizes its current SHA-256 state into a 32-byte digest.
 That digest is split into a key and nonce and used to initialize an AES-128-CTR instance.
-That AES-128-CTR instance is then used to generate 64 byte of PRF output.
+That AES-128-CTR instance is then used to generate 64 bytes of PRF output.
 The first 32 bytes are used as a chain key to update the protocol state, the second 32 bytes are split into an output key and nonce.
 The first byte of the output nonce is set to the operation code.
 Finally, the output key and nonce are used to initialize an AES-128-CTR instance for output